Find Feathered Friends

-Take a break from the hustle-and-bustle of modern-day life and get your family bubble together for a laid-back afternoon of birdwatching.
-There’s nothing more peaceful than a quiet day spent in the nearby Muskoka wilderness.
+Enjoy a laid-back afternoon of birdwatching with friends, family or the grandparents.
+There’s nothing more serene than a quiet day spent in the nearby Muskoka wilderness.
 How many different birds will you find?

 Here in Muskoka, there are several common bird species that you may encounter as a birdwatcher.
 One bird you’ll likely see is the Black-capped Chickadee, a tiny, plump bird identified by the black hat it wears and the chickadee-dee-dee call it makes.